Civil and Criminal Law Externships

 I was able to work closely with the attorneys without the pressure of billable hours, so they were more willing to mentor and educate me rather than simply giving me billable work.

 - Max Berube ’15, externed at Ralls, Gruber, Niece LLP, where he was hired to begin immediately after graduation

 Full-Time, Half-Time, and Part-Time Externships

 Full-time (10, 11, 12 or 13 units), half-time (6, 7, 8, or 9 units), and part-time (2 (summer session only), 3, 4, or 5 units) externships are permitted for work performed at law firms, corporate legal departments, public interest or legal services offices, or the legal departments of government agencies or offices.
 Please note that during the summer session, only the 2 (summer session only) 3, 4 and 5 unit options are available.

 Minimum GPA and other academic policy requirements apply in order for your externship to be approved for academic credit.
 If your desired employer is not on the list, please forward the employer the Information for New Employers Packet.
-As part of your Externship Application, the employer must complete the Request for Approval of New Agency form, which is included in the Student Application Packet.
+As part of your Externship Application, the employer must complete the Request for Approval of Agency for Civil/Criminal Law Externship Program form, which is included in the Civil and Criminal Law Externship Application Packet

 Supervisors and Employers